CC-RMD-EpiBio/java-nlp-framework/readme.md

 Framework Legacy includes some useful readers and writers beyond what is Distributed with UIMA.

 One last notion about this framework: Labels.
-A label, or Type Descriptor in UIMA, is a definition of an annotation entity that is "typed" or categorized.
-These are the Named Entities that a system will find, be it "Sentence" or "Symptom" or "Token" or "Protein".
+A label, or Type Descriptor in UIMA, is a definition of an annotation entity that is *typed* or categorized.
+These are the Named Entities that a system will find, be it *Sentence* or *Symptom* or *Token* or *Protein*.
 Within Framework-Legacy and UIMA, Label definitions are described within one or more type descriptor xml files.
 Knowing about where and what type descriptors are specified and used is an important framework component.

 ### Framework Summary: ###
+![Summary Picture of Framework Components [1]](https://github.com/CC-RMD-EpiBio/java-nlp-framework/blob/main/10_documentation/00_pictures/FrameworkLegacySummary.PNG)
 	- Reader
 	- Type Descriptor
 	- Pipeline